tomjoht/learnapidoc/_docs/rest_api_specifications/swagger_ui/pubapis_combine_swagger_and_guide.md

 Special thanks to Peter Henderson for sharing this technique and the code.
 With this approach, you may have to figure out the right Liquid syntax to iterate through your OpenAPI spec, and it may take a while.
 But this is probably the best way to single source the content.

-## Option 3: Store content in YAML files
+## Option 4: Store content in YAML files that's sourced to both outputs

 Another approach for integrating Swagger's output with your other docs might be to store your descriptions and other info in data yaml files in your project, and then include the data references in your specification document.
 I'm most familiar with Jekyll, so I'll describe the process using Jekyll (but similar techniques exist for other static site generators).